-So you’ve bought the Porch Potty for your furbaby, but aren’t aware of all the tips and tricks they need for the best “going” experience?
+You’ve bought the Porch Potty for your furbaby, but aren’t aware of all the tips and tricks they need for the best “going” experience?
 You’re in luck because the Porch Potty is incredibly easy to use and clean.
 Plus, we’re going to spill the best life hacks for this amazing dog potty!

-1.Getting to know the Fire Hydrant
+1.Get to know the Fire Hydrant

 The little red fire hydrant placed on the Porch Potty isn’t there for looks!
 Okay, it is cute, but it also serves a greater function.
 Because dogs need to sniff, sniff, sniff before they go, this scenting hydrant catches their attention when you apply their own urine scent.

 2. The Paper Towel Method

 Encourage your pup to pee on a regular paper towel or a “puppy pad.”
 Once the deed has been done, take the paper towel and place it on the Porch Potty.
 This should teach them to go on the Potty because their own pee scent will get them to go.

 3. Lots of Praise

 The next time they make an accidental mess on your apartment floor, simply lead them to the Porch Potty and encourage them to go on the Potty instead.
 When they get the idea, clearly express how happy you are with them with lots of love, treats, and praise!

 4. Adjust the Drainage Correctly

 Plus, you can cut the hose to any length you need, so feel free to shorten it if needed.
 Need a longer hose than 14-inches?
 Simply go to your local hardware store and ask for a hose coupler to fit a longer hose.

 5. Clear Odors with Turftastic

 Worried about the odor from your dog’s waste?
 Pick up Turftastic from the Porch Potty store and let it work its magic!
 It eliminates odors on synthetic and real grass, all without deterring your dog from using the same spot to go.

 6. Teaching an Older Dog to Use Porch Potty

 Senior dogs can greatly benefit from an easier potty to reach, especially if they have an unpredictable schedule.
 It might take more for a senior dog to learn a new place to “go,” so create a simple command like, “Go potty!” every time they’re on the Porch Potty.
 If you stand by and use a command, they are sure to get the idea after some practice.

 7. Keep things even fresher with real grass

 The Porch Potty’s synthetic grass is as clean as it gets, but if you prefer real grass, we’ve got the solution!
 You can order real grass from the Porch Potty site that is delivered monthly, so you get the freshest grass possible on a regular basis.

-9. Adjust the sprinklers
+8. Adjust the sprinklers

 Sometimes the sprinklers that come with the Porch Potty are factory-adjusted too tightly.
 This may cause the water to spray out too much outside of the Potty.
 But it’s an easy fix!
 Get a small, flathead screwdriver and gently turn the center nozzle of the sprinklers to the right.

-10. Keep the Porch Potty Covered for All Seasons
+9. Keep the Porch Potty Covered for All Seasons

-By keeping it under the roof of your balcony or deck, you’re protecting your pup from getting too much sun, as well as shielding them from weather elements like rain and snow.
+By keeping it under the roof of your balcony, deck, or stylish canopy, you’re protecting your pup from getting too much sun, as well as shielding them from weather elements like rain and snow.
 Keeping the Porch Potty protected from the weather also ensures that it doesn’t get flooded with water or damaged by the sun’s rays.

-11. Water the Grass Daily for Optimal Freshness
+10. Water the Grass Daily for Optimal Freshness

 Whether you prefer synthetic or real grass, it’s a great idea to keep each of these options as fresh as possible to extend their longevity.
 Give the grass a nice wash every day by running the sprinklers or pouring water onto the Porch Potty with a garden pail.
 This will help the grass look and feel its best, as well as provide an extra sanitary area for your dog to go potty on.

-12. Protect the Hose in Freezing Temperatures
+11. Protect the Hose During Winter Months and Freezing Temperatures

 But what about the drainage hose?
 No worries, the drainage hose is okay to keep attached to the Porch Potty because the water and waste run down the hose too quickly for it to freeze.
 Whereas, a garden hose can easily freeze overnight when it’s sitting in a garage or on your porch.

 Keep these tips in mind to get the best out of your Porch Potty, while also giving your dog a safer and cleaner place to go potty!
-Do you have any Porch Potty lifehacks to share?
-Tell us below!